It’s the middle of the night.

 I don’t have $1,000 to spend.
 What’s a good overland rooftop tent alternative?

-In addition to a regular tent or just simply sleeping in the back of your vehicle, another good option is a pop-up tent.
+In addition to a regular ground tent or just simply sleeping in the back of your vehicle, another good option is a pop-up tent.
 You might think these are just for kids, but there are some nice “grown-up” versions as well.

 Here are two good options for pop-up tents.